I am very hairy.

 It wasn’t until recently that I discovered that my once inexplicable hairiness is a symptom of an endocrine disorder I have, namely, Polycystic Ovary Syndrome, or PCOS – a nasty condition where your hormones are permanently all over the place.
 Approximately 5-10% of women who are of childbearing age suffer from the syndrome, and about 30% of women exhibit some symptoms of PCOS.

-So, if you are an insanely hairy girl like me, chances are that something might be wrong with your hormones.
+So, if you are a very hairy girl like me, chances are that something might be wrong with your hormones.
 Early diagnosis and treatment will help keep your hormones in check, control these nasty symptoms, and most importantly, prevent you from having potential health problems in the future.